DiscordVinx/kaelenlmfao/README.md

 ## 🙌 About Me

 Hi, my name is Kaelen, AKA - Vinx.
 I am new to coding.
 I am trying to learn Py and Js.
 I started off when I started being around more and more coders.
 And I found it intresting.
 I am from Canada.
 I play Hockey and drink maple syrup.
-"Ofc we do" I will be releasing a bot soon named **Vax** It will be a multi function bot, that "
+"Ofc we do" I will be releasing a bot soon named **Vandetta** It will be a multi function bot, that "
 I had a lot of help on."
 Well this is really all I have to say today so thanks!
 DM me if you need any help.

 [![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=DiscordVinx&layout=compact&text_color=daf7dc&bg_color=151515)](https://github.com/DiscordVinx)